-The place is scented, it was a natural sweet scent emanating from everywhere dancing along the wind.
+The place is scented, it was a natural sweet scent emanating from everywhere dancing along the soft blow of wind.
 I guess it’s coming from the flowers themselves and the leaves of every tree and plants surrounding the place.

 You would not believe, some of the petals are edible too.

 It was just a day trip, but it’s worth it and I am certain this is not my last time to visit.
 I especially loved their food, some items from the “panaderia” which we brought home, and the soothing feeling I got from their spa.
 The sound of rippling water which comes from the glass panel windows during the massage session was definitely relaxing.
 It was also a surprise to see a bowl of flower when it was my turn to lie on my chest.
 Truly a breather.

 I guess, this is goin’ to be just one of my memorable visits at Sonya’s Garden.
 Who knows, I might even spend a day or two here.
 Crossin’ my fingers..<3

 Casa San Pablo is actually the first on my list to visit with the help (and enticement) of Viaje del Sol. http://www.viajedelsol.ph/

 It was always dancing and prancing in my mind.
 And finally, I got there.
 I’ve first fallen in love with it when I saw it in a local magazine.
 It featured their Casitas, with those murals, and paintings of some famous Filipino painter, individually themed (very distinct from one another), decorated with hard to find antique stuff, and those clippings from magazine mounted in their walls boasting good reviews about this quaint B&B place.
 It is found at the heart of San Pablo, Laguna.